 - herbicide is to be used near water, but not actually in or on water.
 For example you intend to use herbicide along the top of a river bank, but not within the channel

-- the treatment location is not within a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar)
+- the treatment location is not within, or may affect a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar),

 - the treatment location is not within 1 kilometre of a drinking water abstraction point and not within 500 meters of any other type of licenced water abstraction point